presentformyfriends/etrf-simplii/README.md

 # eTrf-Simplii
-Python script to send Interac eTransfers programmatically via Simplii's website.
+Python script to send Interac eTransfers programmatically via Simplii's website, and saves a screenshot of the confirmation to the user's hard drive.

 ## :credit_card: Usage